pytexas/code-of-conduct/physical-spaces-code-of-conduct.md

-PyTexas is dedicated to providing an inclusive and harassment-free experience for anyone who participates in events that are organized or hosted by PyTexas – whether that is the PyTexas Conference or other events officially supporeted by PyTexas – and we do not tolerate harassment of participants in any form.
+PyTexas is dedicated to providing an inclusive and harassment-free experience for anyone who participates in events that are organized or hosted by PyTexas – whether that is the PyTexas Conference or other events officially supported by PyTexas – and we do not tolerate harassment of participants in any form.

 We value the participation of each member of the PyTexas community and want all